rzerres/viperus/README.md

 let ok=viperus::get::<bool>("TEST_BOOL").unwrap();
 ```

-** Sidenote:  Yes I konw globals are evil.
-Inspiration was taken form the go package `viper` that is taking this route ....
+> Note: Yes I konw globals are evil.
+Inspiration was taken form
+> the go package `viper` that is taking this route ....
+If you dislike
-If you dislike globals, or other preset defaults, go ahead and opt-out like this:
+> globals, or other preset defaults, go ahead and opt-out like this:

 ```cargo
 cargo build --release --no-default-features --features "cache, fmt-clap, fmt-env, fmt-javaproperties, fmt-yaml, fmt-toml, notify, watch"